Australian and global climate change trends, risks and priorities

-Australia’s environment and our population are particularly susceptible to the impact of climate change due to the large expanses of arid and semi-arid areas, an already warming climate, water supply pressures, our unique biodiversity and the concentration of the population in coastal areas.
+Australia’s environment and our population are particularly susceptible to the impact of climate change due to the large expanses of arid and semi-arid areas, water supply pressures, our unique biodiversity and the concentration of the population in coastal areas.
+Australia is already experiencing the impact of a warmer climate.

 Australia is a signatory to the 2016 Paris Climate Agreement, which aims to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.